AStroCvijo/Merge_Request_Assistant/README.md

 Date of creation: December, 2024

 ## Qucikstart
+1. Make sure you have [gradle](https://gradle.org/install/) installed on your machine and have added it to the PATH variable

-1. Clone the repository:
+2. Clone the repository:
     ```bash
     git clone https://github.com/AStroCvijo/Merge_Request_Assistant.git
     ```
-2. Make sure you have [gradle](https://gradle.org/install/) installed on your machine

-3. Add Gradle to the PATH variable
+3. Navigate to the repository:
+    ```bash
+    cd Merge_Request_Assistant
+    ```
 4. Build the app:
     ```bash
     gradlew build